Denis Polyakov: Club career

-On 28 December 2017, he moved to Cyprus, signing with APOEL.
+On 28 December 2017, Polyakov moved to Cyprus, signing with APOEL.

 On 25 December 2018 he signed a long-term contract with Russian Premier League club FC Ural Yekaterinburg.

 On 24 August 2020, he signed a 1.5-year contract with Kazakhstani club Kairat.
 On 19 January 2022, Kairat announced that Polyakov had left the club at the end of his contract.

 International career

-Polyakov was part of the Belarus U21 that finished in 3rd place at the 2011 UEFA European Under-21 Football Championship.
+Polyakov was part of the Belarus U21 that finished in third place at the 2011 UEFA European Under-21 Football Championship.
 He was also a member of the Belarus Olympic side that participated in the 2012 Toulon Tournament and the 2012 Olympic tournament in London.

-Polyakov has represented the full Belarus national football team, appearing in 2014 World Cup qualifiers.
+Polyakov has represented the Belarus senior national team since 2011.
+He was also part of the national team for the 2014 World Cup qualifiers.